KE Holdings Inc. (BEKE) Shares Plummet Below 1-Year High

 Conclusion

-In summary, KE Holdings Inc. (BEKE) has had a mixed performance as of late.
-Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+To wrap up, the performance of KE Holdings Inc. (BEKE) has been mixed in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.